Lawrence Summers: Candidacy for chairmanship of the Federal Reserve and governorship of the Bank of Israel

 In 2013, Summers emerged as one of two leading candidates, along with Janet Yellen, to succeed Ben Bernanke as chair of the Federal Reserve.
 The possibility of his nomination created a great deal of controversy with some senators of both parties declaring opposition.
 On September 15, Summers withdrew his name from consideration for the position, writing: "I have reluctantly concluded that any possible confirmation process for me would be acrimonious and would not serve the interest of the Federal Reserve, the Administration or, ultimately, the interests of the nation's ongoing economic recovery."

-During the 2013, Summers had been reported as preferred candidate by the Cabinet of Israel and Prime Minister Benjamin Netanyahu to succeed Stanley Fischer as governor of the Bank of Israel.
+During 2013, Summers had been reported as preferred candidate by the Cabinet of Israel and Prime Minister Benjamin Netanyahu to succeed Stanley Fischer as governor of the Bank of Israel.
 Netanyahu personally asked him to take the post, an offer he turned down.

-Criticism of the Biden Administration
+Criticism of the Biden Administration, 2021

-Summers emerged as an early opponent of the macroeconomic policy employed by President Joe Biden, charging the $1.9 trillion American Rescue Plan Act of 2021 as "the least responsible macroeconomic policy we’ve had in the last 40 years."
-The macroeconomic framework, Summers holds, risks an economic recession and market destabilization.
+Summers emerged as an early opponent of President Joe Biden's economic policy, calling the $1.9 trillion American Rescue Plan Act of 2021 "the least responsible macroeconomic policy we've had in the last 40 years" and arguing that it risked economic recession and market destabilization.

+Israel

+In October 2023, following the October 7 attacks and Israel's subsequent response, several Harvard undergraduate student groups signed a letter condemning Israel, holding it "entirely responsible for all unfolding violence".
+The letter led to a backlash from several prominent Harvard alumni, including Summers, who said that he was "sickened" by it.
+Summers, though agreeing with Bill Ackman on the need to examine the political views of employees, called Ackman's request to release the names of all the students involved in signing the letter "the stuff of Joe McCarthy".

+Summers has criticized the Harvard administration for its failure to curb what he sees as rising antisemitism at the university since the Hamas attack.
+In March 2025, he expressed concern that the Harvard Corporation, the university's highest governing body, was inadequately addressing antisemitism on campus; specifically, Summers criticized current Harvard President Alan Garber for failing to issue a final report with recommendations despite Garber having convened a task force on combating antisemitism over a year earlier, in January 2024.

+Personal life

+Summers was diagnosed with Hodgkin's lymphoma around 1983, underwent treatment and has remained cancer-free.
+Summers has three children (older twin daughters Ruth and Pamela and son Harry) with his first wife, Victoria Joanne (Perry).

+In December 2005, Summers married English professor Elisa New, who has three daughters (Yael, Orli and Maya) from a previous marriage.
+He lives in Brookline, Massachusetts.